curl/curl/docs/INSTALL.md

 ## MingW32

-Make sure that MinGW32's bin dir is in the search path, for example:
+Make sure that MinGW32's bin directory is in the search path, for example:

 ```cmd
 set PATH=c:\mingw32\bin;%PATH%